-The total estimated cost of the Project is US\$292,000, including the cost of the equipment, value-added tax and a service agreement.
-The Project Sponsor requested a US\$292,000 grant from NADB through its Community Assistance Program (CAP) to cover the financing of the Project.
-Table 4 presents a summary of total Project costs and the sources of funds.
+The total estimated cost of the Project is US\$500,000, including the cost of the equipment, a service agreement and value-added tax.
+The Project Sponsor requested a US\$500,000 grant from NADB through its Community Assistance Program (CAP) to cover the financing of the Project.
+Table 4 presents a summary of total Project costs and the funding.